Students of Concern

 People acting unsafely may be showing signs that they need help.
 That is where the Students of Concern Committee (SOC) may be the right place to turn.

-If you are a student, a friend, a family member, faculty or staff member who is concerned for another student, you may contact the Students of Concern Committee.
+If you are a student, friend, family member, faculty or staff member who is concerned for another student, you may contact the Students of Concern Committee.

 - personality changes